dmarks2/liferay-plugin-intellij/documentation/osgi_components.md

 ![bnd.bnd file](bnd.png "bnd.bnd file")

 For the following situations an additional validation is provided:
-* Bundle Versions are validated if they are valid versions (i.e. correct format, no invalid characters etc.)
+* Bundle Versions are validated if they are valid versions (i.e., correct format, no invalid characters, etc.)
 * `Bundle-Activator` is being checked if it is a valid class and if the class inherits from `org.osgi.framework.BundleActivator`
 * `Private-Package`, `Import-Package`, `Ignore-Package`, `Conditional-Package` and `Export-Package` are being validated if they point to a valid java package.
 * `-plugin.bundle`, `-plugin.jsp`, `-plugin.npm`, `-plugin.resourcebundle`, `-plugin.sass`, `-plugin.service` and `-plugin.spring` are being validated if they point to a valid java class.